You are now leaving our website and entering a third-party website over which we have no control.

 2. The option to convert

-- You can convert your 10-Year or 20-Year TD Term Plan to permanent Term 100 Lifetime Coverage, up to 6 months after you turn 69, and no health questionnaire or medical exam is required at the conversion date4.
+- You can convert your 10-, 20-, or 30-Year TD Term Plan to permanent Term 100 Lifetime Coverage, up to 6 months after you turn 69, with no health questionnaire or medical exam required for conversion4.

 3. Savings